- Things I have done TWICE:

 • Interviewed on Iowa Public Radio for my reporting (2014)

 • Placed a video on NYTimes website (6-on-6 basketball from 2006 and a Hans Breder video titled "7+7")

 • Named an All-American (Division III) Swimmer at Macalester College

 • Picked as captain of swim team (high school and college)

-- While in the Eon Virtual Reality Innovation Academy at ATEEC/EICC, I was chosen to present an AR app at the 2018 Advanced Technology Education Primary Investigators Conference (#ATEPI) in Washington, D.C.
-This STEM project for learning about water technology was funded by a National Science Foundation.
+- For a class project with the Eon Virtual Reality Innovation Academy at ATEEC/EICC, I presented an AR app at the 2018 Advanced Technology Education Primary Investigators Conference (#ATEPI) in Washington, D.C.
+This STEM project for teaching water management technology was funded by the National Science Foundation.
 Watch a short video demo of the AR app here.

-I directed this release video for a VR project my team developed at ATEEC/EICC.
+I also directed this release video for a VR project my team developed at ATEEC/EICC.